yyuqing-42/Kickstarter-Classification/README.md

 We are trying to predict whether a project is successful or failed.

 ## Exploratory Analysis of the Data
-We have decided to remove the columns pledged and goal because data in these two columns are in different currency types and not standardized.
-Instead, we will be using columns usd_pledged_real and usd_goal_real, which are the same numbers converted to USD and standardized.
-In addition, usd pledged is removed because the conversion done by this column is more problematic.
-The same information is provided by the variable usd_pledged_real.

-We also checked for duplicates and removed problematic rows, the shape of our DataFrame has gone from (378661,15) to (374847, 15), a removal of approximately 1.01% of the original data.

-In order to prepare the data for further analysis and modeling, we have created a few new features from existing ones.
+In order to prepare the data for further analysis and modeling, we have created three new features from existing ones.
 The list of features created are as follows:

 - project_length: This feature tracks the number of days between a project's launch date and deadline where a project was active for.
 - pledged_per_backer: This feature tracks the mean amount of money (converted to USD) pledged by each individual backer.
 - percent_funded: This feature tracks the percentage of the goal amount achieved.

-Finally, we have decided to keep only rows with states "Failed" or "Successful" because we are only interested in these two outcomes of the projects.
-The final dataset that is going to be used for analysis in this project has a shape of (292819,15).

 ## Guiding Questions
 #### 1. Which category is the most well-funded?
-Top 3 categories by success rate are Dance, Theater, and Comics.
-Top 3 categories that visitors to Kickstarter care about and fund the most are Design, Techology, and Games.

 #### 2. What are some highly successful projects?
-We looked at projects that have fundraised amounts far exceeding their goals (variable: percent_funded).
-We found that most projects with outlier success have very low goals, as low as $1, are mostly from category Music and Art.
-And Highly sucessful projetcs with resonable goals are mostly from category Games and Design.

-Also factors such as popularity, extremely low goal or meme/joke projects influence the success rate of a project.

 #### 3. What are some factors that may impact the outcome of a project?
-We found that successful projects tend to have lower goals.
-Alsoe we indeed notice a consistent trend where failed projects tend to have a longer project_length than successful projects.
-That's why Kickstarter suggests a maximum project length is 30 days.
-Lastly, we can see that the average pledged_per_backer is higher for successful projects across all categories.

 ## Data Modeling
-Achieved 74% test accuracy with KNN model and 68% test accuracy with logistic regression model
+Achieved 74% test accuracy with KNN model and 68% test accuracy with logistic regression model.

 ## Conclusions
 Although the biggest factor in determining the success of a project is the content and the project itself, there are some external factors that could influence the probability of success.
 From our investigation, we found that the most well-funded projects on Kickstarter are of the categories Games, Design, and Technology, which gives creators a sense of the target audience they are reaching when they decide to launch their projects on Kickstarter.
 We have also found that setting a reasonable goal will improve success rate.